Solving high-dimensional optimal stopping problems using deep learning: Introduction

-Next we make a short comparison to the algorithm introduced in~\cite{BeckerCheriditoJentzen2018}.
-The latter is based on introducing for every point in time where stopping is permitted an auxiliary optimal stopping problem for which stopping is only allowed at that point in time or later (cf.~\cite[(4)~in Subsection~2.1]{BeckerCheriditoJentzen2018}).
+Next we compare our algorithm to the one introduced in~\cite{BeckerCheriditoJentzen2019}.
+The latter splits the original problem into smaller optimal stopping problems at each time step where stopping is permitted and decides to stop at that point in time or later (cf.~\cite[(4)~in Subsection~2.1]{BeckerCheriditoJentzen2019}).
 Starting at maturity, these auxiliary problems are solved recursively backwards until the initial time is reached.
-Thereby, in every new step neural network parameters are learned for an objective function that depends, in particular, on the parameters found in the previous steps (cf.~\cite[Subsection~2.3]{BeckerCheriditoJentzen2018}).
-In contrast, in~\eqref{item:reformulation} a single objective function is designed which allows to search in~\eqref{item:SGD} for neural network parameters that maximise the expected pay-off simultaneously over (randomised) stopping times which may decide to stop at any of the admissible points in time.
+Thereby, in every new step, neural network parameters are learned for an objective function that depends, in particular, on the parameters found in the previous steps (cf.~\cite[Subsection~2.3]{BeckerCheriditoJentzen2019}).
+In contrast, in~\eqref{item:reformulation} a single objective function is designed.
+This objective function allows to search in~\eqref{item:SGD} for neural network parameters that maximise the expected pay-off simultaneously over (randomised) stopping times which may decide to stop at any of the admissible points in time.
 Therefore, the algorithm proposed here does not rely on a recursion over the different time points.
-In addition, the construction of the final approximation for an optimal stopping strategy in~\eqref{item:final_approximations} differs from a corresponding construction in~\cite{BeckerCheriditoJentzen2018}.
+In addition, the construction of the final approximation of an optimal stopping strategy in~\eqref{item:final_approximations} differs from a corresponding construction in~\cite{BeckerCheriditoJentzen2019}.
+We refer to Subsection~\ref{sec:example_GA_put} for a comparison between the two algorithms with respect to performance.